dsedov/luciaos_website/architecture/roadmap.md

 * Tune timing of communication.
 When do we ask the user?
 Can we ask a user when/how often we want assistant to interact with the owner?
 * First‑pass message classification for importance/urgency/context.
+* Describe rules via natural language?

 ### Backend

 * Swap SQLite for Postgres while keeping the schema identical.
-Also evaluate is this needed at all?
+Also evaluate if this is needed at all?
 How are managing context, shor/long term memory?
 * Figure out background jobs.
 In-house vs Celery?
 * Run A/B tests on multiple hosted LLMs; collect latency / cost metrics.